 A more serious one happened when Yugo failed at jumping the obstacles in riding practice, while the other students were able to do it easily.
 It hit Yugo especially hard because it reminded him of his failures in middle school, and he got so desperate that Aki had to snap him out of it.

-Nakajima-sensei after Yoshino plundered his cheese stash for prizes in draft race during autumn festival.
+Nakajima-sensei after his cheese stash were given away as prizes for the draft race by Toyonishi-senpai during autumn festival.

 And Tokiwa misinterpreting Hachiken's declaration to take responsibility for what he did to Yoshino (during a discussion of how the drama over his pet pig had ruined her taste for pork) got way out of hand.